-- 1. Publicly available DCFC projects with standardized plug types located within Disadvantaged Communities (DAC) +1.
+- Publicly available DCFC projects with standardized plug types located within DAC +1.
 Projects with proprietary plug types must have an equal number of standardized plugs of an equal or greater charging capacity to the proprietary plugs.
+L2 projects located at eligible MUDs. - 2.
+Statewide, MUDs that have an affordable housing regulatory agreement in place with a state, federal or city entity that requires at least 25% of units to be affordable to households at or below 80% of Area or State Median Income; or, alternatively, MUDs that can demonstrate via rent roll that at least 25% of the units have a calculated household income no more than 80% of the greater of the Area or State Median Income.

-L2 projects located at eligible multi-unit dwellings (MUD) - 2.
-Statewide, MUD buildings that have an affordable housing regulatory agreement in place with a state, federal or city entity that requires at least 25% of units to be affordable to households at or below 80% of Area or State Median Income; or, alternatively, MUD buildings that can demonstrate via rent roll that at least 25% of the units have a calculated household income no more than 80% of the greater of the Area or State Median Income.
+3. MUDs located in a DAC census tract.

-- 3. MUD buildings located in a DAC census tract. - 4.
-Statewide, curbside L2 chargers located in or directly adjacent to DACs.
+4. Statewide, curbside L2 chargers located in or directly adjacent to DACs.
 Participants must demonstrate that each curbside charger is associated with a designated EV charging parking space, and that a framework is in place to prevent non-charging vehicles from blocking access to charger.